The Art & Science of Thriving Students

 You will walk away with how important your own learning stories, big or small are (they are all vitally important), while experiencing how sharing and listening to these stories will be an energetic force to support the shift.

-Your stories will become a part of a bigger project that is creating the New-Paradigm Declaration of Education.
+Your stories will become a part of a bigger project that is creating the New Universal Declaration of Global Education.
 What you contribute matters!

 At the end of this event, you can join the new Declaration of Education Team where meetings are held quarterly in a roundtable, World Cafe setting to take the next steps in the top-down shift of the education system together.